 The strategy document provides an evidence base and rationale to help secure external funding for the improvement and additional provision of open space and facilities within the borough.
 Every new residential development in the borough contributes towards open space via developer contributions secured through S106 agreements linked to the planning process.

-The full strategy is very detailed, providing an assessment of every site in the borough and can be found in appendices 2, 3 and 4.
-These documents form part of the evidence base for the Site
+The full strategy is very detailed, providing an assessment of every site in the borough and can be found in appendices A, B and C.